jolohaga/uclathes/README.md

 ------------------------------

 Rich Wales has prepared a good manual for uclathes.
-Read thesdoc.ps (or format and read thesdoc.tex) before proceeding.
+Read thesdoc.pdf (or format and read thesdoc.tex) before proceeding.